Bangladesh arrests another plotter behind cafe siege

 “(Alam) was notorious.
 He led around two dozen attacks on religious minorities outside the capital,” he told AFP.

-Alam, 32, was present with Chowdhury at a Dhaka hideout where they planned and organised the cafe attack, Hossain added.
+Alam, 32, was present with Chowdhury at a Dhaka hideout where they planned and organised the cafe attack, Husain added.

-The arrest comes a week after police killed two Islamist extremists including another plotter of the cafe siege in a shoot-out in Dhaka.
+The arrest comes a week after police killed two extremists including another plotter of the cafe siege in a shootout in Dhaka.
 Chowdhury was killed during a raid outside the capital in August last year.

-However, the Daesh organisation also claimed responsibility for the cafe attack, posting images of the carnage as it happened and photos of the gunmen who had posed with the group’s black flag.
+However, Daesh also claimed responsibility for the cafe attack, posting images of the carnage as it happened and photos of the gunmen who had posed with the group’s black flag.

 Bangladesh is reeling from a wave of attacks on foreigners, rights activists and members of religious minorities.

-While many of those attacks have been claimed by Daesh or Al Qaida, Prime Minister Sheikh Hasina’s secular government has blamed local militants, denying that international jihadists have gained a foothold in Bangladesh.
+While many of those attacks have been claimed by Daesh or Al Qaida, Prime Minister Shaikh Hasina’s secular government has blamed local militants, denying that international jihadists have gained a foothold in Bangladesh.